MicrosoftDocs/PlayReady/Docs/Overview/simpleendtoendsystem.md

 On the left side of the illustration you can see the service has some servers to stream the video (content distribution network).
 There are also some servers that let the users browse the content and choose the content they want to play (user interface).
 In addition, there are some servers that allow the users to log in and be authenticated, as well as pay for content (authenticate, pay).
 And, there is also a PlayReady license server.

 On the right side of the illustation are the clients.
-The clients could be Windows applicationss, iPhone applications, or specific devices such as set top boxes, Roku receivers, and so on.
+The clients could be Windows applications, iPhone applications, or specific devices such as set top boxes, Roku receivers, and so on.
 Some of these clients may come with a PlayReady integrated client in their players, for example, the OEM may have integrated PlayReady in the operating system or in the hardware.
 Others could come with a client integrated in the application that is published in the app store.
 There are many different options for players to integrate PlayReady on the client side.

 This topic is going to focus on what PlayReady does for a service, as shown in the following figure.